Sonnet 405

 Sonnet 399

-Were I but now the pitch-dark crow that files
+Were I but now the pitch-dark crow that flies

 Or yet a plain drab beetle on the ground,

-Here still the light of life would course my veins
+Here still supernal light would course my veins

 Imbuing there an essence old as time,

-So share a bond that no soul can decry.
+All share a bond that no soul dare malign.

-A life is still a life though great or small
+A life is life—be it the great or small—

 Whether we run, fly, slither, swim or crawl,